TheOdinProject/curriculum/ruby_programming/git/advanced_git_lesson.md

 Let's say you're no longer working on a project all by yourself, but with someone else.
 You want to push a branch you've made changes on to a remote repository.
 Normally Git will only let you push your changes if you've already updated your local branch with the latest commits from this remote.

 If you haven't updated your local branch, and you're attempting to `git push` a commit which would create a conflict on the remote repository, you'll get an error message.
 This is actually a great thing!
-This is a safety mechanism to prevent you from overwriting commits created by the people you're working with, which could be disasterous.
+This is a safety mechanism to prevent you from overwriting commits created by the people you're working with, which could be disastrous.
 You get the error because your history is outdated.

 You might perform a brief query and find the command `git push --force`.
 This command overwrites the remote repository with your own local history.
 So what would happen we used this while working with others?
 You could potentially destroy their work! `git push --force` is a **very dangerous command, and should be used with caution when collaborating with others**.
 Instead, you can fix your outdated history error by updating your local history using `fetch`, `merge`, and then attempting to `push` again.